Coal Chamber: Chamber Music (1999–2000)

-That year, Coal Chamber took part in Insane Clown Posse's Amazing Jeckel Brothers Tour, along with musicians Biohazard, Krayzie Bone, Twiztid, and Mindless Self Indulgence.
+Coal Chamber embarked on headlining and festival tours in support of the album.
+That year, the band took part in Insane Clown Posse's Amazing Jeckel Brothers Tour, along with Biohazard, Krayzie Bone, Twiztid, and Mindless Self Indulgence.
 While Biohazard, Mindless Self Indulgence, Krayzie Bone, and Twiztid were well received by audiences, Coal Chamber was not.
-Insane Clown Posse fans were not purchasing tickets, as they did not like the band.
+ICP fans were not purchasing tickets, as they did not like the band.
 For the three shows that Coal Chamber played, there were multiple ticket refunds.
-ICP member Violent J and his brother, Rob, made the decision to eliminate Coal Chamber from the tour; after doing so, there were no ticket refunds for the remaining tour dates.
-Insane Clown Posse claimed that Coal Chamber had been removed from the tour because of equipment problems, but later revealed the true reason for their actions on The Howard Stern Show on August 19, 1999.
+ICP member Violent J and his brother, Rob, made the decision to eliminate Coal Chamber from the tour.
+After doing so, there were no ticket refunds for the remaining tour dates.
+ICP claimed that Coal Chamber had been removed due to equipment problems but later revealed the true reason for their actions on The Howard Stern Show, on August 19, 1999.
 On air, Osbourne, who also appeared as a guest, informed Bruce and Utsler that Coal Chamber filed a lawsuit for breach of contract.
-Bassist Rayna Foss left temporarily during the tour due to her pregnancy and was filled in for by Nadja Peulen.
+Between August and December 1999, Nadja Peulen filled in on bass while Rayna Foss went on maternity leave.
+Foss returned to the band in January 2000.

-Coal Chamber later parted ways over personal and creative differences, a theme which continued within the band, causing them to take a break from touring and resulting in their non-participation in the Tattoo the Earth tour in 2000.
+On March 10, 2000, it was announced that Coal Chamber had amicably parted ways with Sharon Osbourne Management.
+Rascón said that the band's relationship with Osbourne had "run its course and we needed to find another point of view".
+Conversely, Fafara claimed that the other members of Coal Chamber had met up in a hotel—alleging some members had been "up for four or five days straight on meth"—and fired Osbourne without consulting him.
+He believes that this cost the band their only "good shot in the [music] business".
+On March 29, 2000, the band signed with Left Bank Management.
+Having grown exhausted from being on the road together for five years, Coal Chamber abruptly ended touring in support of Chamber Music in July 2000 and dropped off the Tattoo the Earth tour a week before it was due to begin, ostensibly to begin work on new material.
+The band members did not communicate with one another for a year, until Fafara and Rascón reconnected to work on a song with Mötley Crüe bassist Nikki Sixx.